bradleyeckert/chad/doc/spif.md

 - 5: Write key: key = key<<cellbits + n
 - 6: Set the lower address to n\[11:0] and data size for flash read to n\[13:12]+1 bytes
 - 7: Set the upper bits of the next 32-bit Wishbone Bus write
+- A: Trigger flash read of next word
 - B: Trigger flash read starting at address (n<<12) using format n\[14:12]

 ### Jamming ISP bytes